lbrilh/Hack4GoodBase/README.md

 # BASE Project Repository

-This repository contains the code and resources for the BASE project, which includes web scraping (`BASEScraping`) and newsletter generation (`BASENewsletter`) components.
+This repository contains the code and resources for the BASE project (part of Hack4Good organized by ETH Zurich Analytics Club), which includes web scraping (`BASEScraping`) and newsletter generation (`BASENewsletter`) components.

 ## Table of Contents